-As seen nationally, the Councils budget continues to be heavily impacted by cost pressures, including the impact of inflation, both pay and contract price inflation, for example energy costs.
-In addition, service pressures across the Council are being experienced, in particular for Children's Social Care due to an increase in the complexity of children presenting, market challenges and a range of factors which are impacting on the ability to deliver the budgeted savings.
-The current overspend forecast for 2022/23 is £8.3m.
+As seen nationally, the Councils budget continues to be heavily impacted by cost pressures, including the impact of inflation, both pay and contract price inflation.
+Service pressures are being experienced across the Council, in particular for Children's Social Care due to an increase in the complexity of children presenting, market challenges and a range of factors which are impacting on the ability to deliver the budgeted savings.
+In addition, there are increasing pressures on Adults Social Care budgets during 2023/24 due to a larger number of people being supported in care homes than has been budgeted and higher increases in care home costs for adults of working age than anticipated.
+The current overspend forecast for 2023/24 is £4.1m.

-Although the Council has sufficient reserves to fund the 2022/23 overspend, it recognises that this it is not a sustainable solution, and at the same time reduces the one-off resources available for transforming services.
+Although the Council has sufficient reserves to fund the 2023/24 overspend, it recognises that this it is not a sustainable solution, and at the same time reduces the one-off resources available for transforming services.

-The pressures identified as part of the budget setting process are reflected in our 2023/24 Budget and Medium-term Financial Strategy (MTFS).
-However, to achieve a balanced budget for the three year period there are savings targets which will be especially challenging for delivery during the current cost of living crisis.
+Pressures identified as part of the 2022/23 budget setting process were reflected in the 2023/24 Budget and Medium-term Financial Strategy (MTFS).
+To achieve a balanced budget for the three-year period, there are savings targets which are challenging for delivery, especially during the cost-of-living crisis.
 20% of the savings have been categorised as being the most difficult to deliver, the majority of which relate to Children's Social Care, due to the complexity of the savings and previous non-delivery track record.
-Additional and increasing pressures have also been identified, post the production of the budget proposals, which will need to be managed and incorporated into 2022/23 monitoring and future budgets, including the impact of the final employers pay agreement.
+The additional and increasing pressures which were identified, post the production of the budget proposals, have been incorporated into 2023/24 monitoring, including the impact of the final employers pay agreement.